javud/supachat/README.md

 ## Demo

-You can check out a live demo of the application [coming soon].
+You can check out a live demo of the application at: [coming soon].

 ## Technologies Used

-- **React** - Front-end framework for building the user interface.
+- **React** - Frontend framework for building the user interface.
 - **Supabase** - Backend service for handling database (messages) and real-time features.
 - **Clerk** - User authentication service for secure sign-ins and user management.
 - **SCSS** - CSS preprocessor used for styling.